“Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it’s the only thing that ever has.” ~Margaret Mead

 It is up to us to build a world where people and nature thrive.
 You can start in your own neighborhood by learning and sharing about practices and policies that prioritize trees.
 Join Canopy and the City of Mountain View on June 4 for an in-person community event following the June 2 webinar.
 The event will feature a presentation covering City tree ordinances and recommendations relevant to residents, as well as refreshments and a tree walk through Rengstorff Park.
 The tree walk will be led by arborists Bruce Hurlburt, former Parks and Open Space Manager for the City of Mountain View, and Matthew Feisthamel, current Forestry Coordinator for the City of Mountain View.
 Join us to learn how you can be a voice for the trees in your community, and pick up copies of Mountain View’s Resident Guide to Trees to distribute to your neighbors and networks.

-This event is made possible by generous funding from the City of Mountain View.
+This event was made possible by generous funding from the City of Mountain View.

 Mary Dateo (she/her), Canopy Board Member